Blogs

 Cold climate air-to-water heat pump

-• Do air-to-water heat pumps perform reliably below −20°C?
+• Do air source heat pumps for cold climates perform below −20°C?

 Yes.
-Modern certified systems maintain significant heating capacity and achieve a Coefficient of Performance (COP) ≥ 1.75 even at −25°C. This is supported by extensive real-world data, such as the PNNL Cold Climate Field Study, demonstrating their effectiveness in extreme cold conditions.
-Learn more about the Heat pump technology.
+Modern air source heat pumps for cold climates maintain stable heating capacity and achieve a Coefficient of Performance (COP) ≥ 1.75 even at −25 °C. Independent research such as the PNNL Cold Climate Field Study confirms consistent performance under sub-zero conditions.
+Learn more about how cold climate heat pumps work.

 • Why do some people say “air source heat pumps are rubbish”?